sangtvo/Customer-Churn-Analysis/README.md

 Data Preprocessing/Cleaning
 ---
 #### Irrelevant:
-Removed customerID variable since it is not needed.
+Removed customerID variable since it is not necessary for the purpose of this analysis.
 ```r
 cdf$customerID <- NULL
 ```